+- i.
 The Household Survey resulted in a clear majority agreeing that the Neighbourhood Plan should seek to protect important public views and vistas by restricting development which will have a negative impact.
-In addition there were a further 600 comments on recent developments that note a negative impact on views an vistas including; destroying highly valued views and jarring with existing development.

-Comments from the community asking for consideration of views and vistas also occurred frequently in questions regarding design height of new buildings.
+In addition, there were many comments on recent developments that noted a negative impact on views and vistas including; destroying highly valued views and jarring with existing development.
+Comments from the community asking for consideration of views and vistas also occurred frequently in questions regarding design & height of new buildings. - ii.
+This policy will be further supported by a project in Newquay Town Council that is establishing a series of online photo albums of key views within the Parish, accompanied by a map recording the vantage points from which the photos were taken.
+An indicative list of the vantage points and the views and vistas identified is included in Appendix 4.